firas-meddeb/firas-meddeb/README.md

 👨‍💻 Data Scientist.

-💻 Big Data & Artificial Intelligence master's student @Université Paris Dauphine - PSL.
+💻 Holder of Big Data & Artificial Intelligence master's degree from @Université Paris Dauphine - PSL.

 👀 Open for new opportunities in Data Science/Engineering.